Does Homeowners Insurance Cover Damage from a Party?

 Homeowners insurance offers financial protection for unexpected events on your property.
 For instance, if a guest slips and hurts themselves on your property, your personal liability coverage will typically pay the medical expenses up to your policy’s limits.
 Or, if a guest accidentally damages your property, your dwelling coverage will usually cover the repair costs.

-However, you may need additional coverage to protect yourself financially if you decide to host a large event or serve alcohol at a party.
-Additional liquor liability coverage can offset the cost of lawsuits and repairs if an intoxicated guest causes property damage or physical harm to someone else.
+But you may need additional coverage to protect yourself financially if you decide to host a large event or serve alcohol at a party.
+Here’s what you should know about host liability insurance.

 Secure.
 Free.
 Easy-to-use.